 Breakfast.
 In the morning you will leave Coimbra behind and depart to Fatima, an important pilgrimage center known for its Marian apparitions that occurred in Cova da Iria in 1917 and which were later recognized by the Catholic Church.
 After some free time to visit the Basilica you will continue to the capital of Portugal, Lisbon.
 At night optional visit of a Fado show with typical portuguese music.
 Accommodation.

 Day 5.
 Lisbon

-After breakfast you will join a sightseeing tour in the morning to discover the beauty of this city, located at the mouth of the River Tagus.
-You will see the oldest district of Lisbon - Alfama Quarter; the Tower of Belem, that was built to commemorate Vasco da Gama’s expedition; and the Jeronimos Monastery, which was classified as UNESCO World Heritage Site; also many other impressive sights.
+After breakfast you will join a sightseeing tour to discover the beauty of the city, located at the mouth of the River Tagus.
+You will see the oldest district of Lisbon - the Alfama Quarter, the fortified Tower of Belem, that was built to commemorate Vasco da Gama’s expedition, and the Jeronimos Monastery, which was classified as a UNESCO World Heritage Site, as well as many other impressive sights.
 During the second half of the day, you are free to explore the city on your own.
 It is recommended to try a famous Portuguese pastry (''pastel de nata'').
-Optional excursions to beautiful suburbs of Lisbon - to Sintra, Cascais and Estoril are possible.
-Accommodation.
+Optional excursions to the beautiful suburbs of Lisbon - Sintra, Cascais and Estoril - are possible.